-On May 17, 2021, Governor Andrew Cuomo announced that New York State will adopt the CDC’s new masking guidance, no longer requiring fully vaccinated individuals to mask or social distance when outdoors or indoors, except in certain crowded settings or venues.
+On June 15, 2021, Governor Andrew Cuomo announced that New York State will no longer be requiring fully vaccinated individuals to mask or social distance when outdoors or indoors, except in certain crowded settings or venues.

 As more people become fully vaccinated for COVID-19, our community is regaining a sense of normalcy.
 With events and sporting games starting to resume, what does this mean for those planning on attending?
 Melissa Bronstein, Senior Director of Infection Prevention & Control at Rochester Regional Health, talks about what is safe and when to follow protocols while at an event.

 Although new guidance allows for less mask-wearing for those who are vaccinated, there are still certain situations in which people should wear a mask.

 “Socially-distanced outdoor events are low-risk situations for spreading COVID-19, and for vaccinated people, it is even lower-risk.
 Be mindful of washing and sanitizing your hands, as the virus can still spread,” said Melissa Bronstein.